 This revenue isn't enough to overcome agency-client resistance

-If you’re like most digital marketing agencies, you’re asking prospective clients to spend (invest) money!
+If you’re like most digital marketing agencies or in-house teams, you’re asking prospective clients to spend (invest) money!
 Experienced agencies immediately see the problem.

 Which is why most agencies focus on the small-to-medium market.

 Small and medium-sized brands are looking for a few specific things from your agency.

 Here’s a method you can use to give your clients what they want.

 1. Use your formulas